uicosss/uic_ldap/README.md

 # uic_ldap

-PHP Library for using the UIC LDAP
+PHP Library for using UIC LDAP

 ## Usage